microsoft/eslint-plugin-fluentui-jsx-a11y/docs/rules/progressbar-needs-labelling.md

-# Accessibility: Progressbar must have aria-valuemin, aria-valuemax, aria-valuenow, and aria-describedby attributes (`@microsoft/fluentui-jsx-a11y/progressbar-needs-labelling`)
+# Accessibility: Progressbar must have aria-valuemin, aria-valuemax, aria-valuenow, aria-describedby and either aria-label or aria-labelledby attributes (`@microsoft/fluentui-jsx-a11y/progressbar-needs-labelling`)

 💼 This rule is enabled in the ✅ `recommended` config.